282857341/nnFormer/README.md

 # nnFormer: Volumetric Medical Image Segmentation via a 3D Transformer

-At 2022/02/11, we rebuilt the code of nnFormer to match the performance reported in the latest draft [paper](https://arxiv.org/abs/2109.03201).
-The results produced by new codes are more stable and thus easier to reproduce.
+At 2022/02/11, we rebuilt the code of nnFormer to match the performance reported in the latest [draft](https://arxiv.org/abs/2109.03201).
+The results produced by new codes are more stable and thus easier to reproduce!

 ---
 ## Installation